MiczFlor/RPi-Jukebox-RFID/docs/GPIO-BUTTONS.md

 On the above image you can also see the pin numbering, in this case containing both: the RPi board numbering on the RPi3 and the Broadcom (BCM) pin numbering used for the code.

 The [script for the GPIO buttons](../misc/sampleconfigs/gpio-buttons.py.sample) we are using originally been provided by Andreas aka [hailogugo](https://github.com/hailogugo).
-It's been modified since then and a [second script version](../misc/sampleconfigs/gpio-buttons.py.sample-2) now provides `pull_up=True` for all pins (not incl. shutdown).
+It's been modified since then and now provides `pull_up=True` for all pins (not incl. shutdown).
+Read more in this thread [why we added `pull_up`](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/259).

 Here is how to connect the buttons: